mark-watson/SwiftAI-book/manuscript/preface.md

 As an author, I hope that the material in this book entertains you and will be useful in your work.

-## A Request from the Author

-I spent time writing this book to help you, dear reader.
-I release this book under the Creative Commons license and set the minimum purchase price to **Free** in order to reach the most readers.
-If you found this book on the web (or it was given to you) and if it provides value to you then please consider doing the following to support my future writing efforts and also to support future updates to this book:

-- Purchase a copy of [this book](https://leanpub.com/SwiftAI) or any other of my leanpub books at [https://leanpub.com/u/markwatson](https://leanpub.com/u/markwatson)

-I enjoy writing and your support helps me write new editions and updates for my books and to develop new book projects.
-Thank you!

 ## Cover Art